Filom3na/SpotiMood/README.md

 The application was developed over a two-week sprint, showcasing the integration of a Django backend with a React frontend, and demonstrating proficiency in full-stack development, API integration, and user-centric design.

 ## Demo
 The application is deployed on Heroku.
-You can explore PupPals [here](https://spotimood-12bff2675e3a.herokuapp.com/).
+You can explore Spotimood [here](https://spotimood-12bff2675e3a.herokuapp.com/).

 ## Features